ABH new

 Add this expertise to your shortlist

-Ashley regularly appears in insolvency hearings such as the winders, bankruptcy hearings, costs arising out of those hearing and application to set aside statutory demands.
+Ashley Blood-Halvorsen regularly appears in insolvency hearings such as the winders, bankruptcy hearings, costs arising out of those hearing and application to set aside statutory demands.

 Her insolvency experience includes applications to annul bankruptcy orders in the context of matrimonial financial remedies.

-During her pupillage she assisted her supervisor in the reported case of Singh v Hicken [2018] EWHC 3277 (Ch) who represented Mr Hicken.
+She worked on the reported case of Singh v Hicken [2018] EWHC 3277 (Ch) who represented Mr Hicken.
 Singh v Hicken concerned a challenge to trustee’s remuneration.
 Mr Justice Nugee (as he was then) considered the approach to be adopted to such applications, including the applicability of the provisions in the Insolvency Practice Direction dealing with remuneration applications.

 • Family